1DDRAG0NN1/ABT-DDRAGONN/README.md

 **DO NOT COPY MY PONIES.**

-**DO NOT HIDE/COVER ME by putting you pony over mine.**
+**DO NOT HIDE/COVER ME by putting you pony over mine.** you MAY hide me through the profile settings (block) if i do anything that upsets you

 **Inspo allowed BUT NOT HEAVY INSPO.**

+id preffer if you dont boop me and i boop you back and it just goes back and forth for hours😓😓 DOES NOT MEAN YOU CANT BOOP ME THO!!

 <img width="255" height="255" alt="image-d354-gradientmap pro" src="https://github.com/user-attachments/assets/4382ba8e-002b-44e9-9120-a80a24f0238c" />

 ***DNI--*** 13- , 19+ .
-Heluva boss, hazbin hotel, problematic fandoms, proshippers, racisim, basic dni criterea just dont be weird😓.
+Heluva boss, hazbin hotel, problematic fandoms, **proshippers**, racisim, basic dni criterea just dont be weird😓.

 ---------------------------------------------------------------------------------------------